 Todd Little, PhD

-Dr. Little is Director of the Research Design and Analysis Unit at the University of Kansas.
-His research focuses on studying developmental change in how action-control processes influence school adjustment and achievement, peer relationships, reasons for aggression, and ability to cope with stress.
+Dr. Little's research focuses on studying developmental change in how action-control processes influence school adjustment and achievement, peer relationships, reasons for aggression, and ability to cope with stress.
 Dr. Little provides graduate-level training in multivariate statistical techniques including structural equation modeling (e.g., LISREL) and growth curve modeling, and explores the use of SEM techniques as a general data analytic approach to studying individual, developmental, and sociocontextual differences.
-He regularly teaches summer institutes on advanced statistical techniques.

-- PhD, 1988, University of California at Riverside
+- PhD, 1988, University of California at Riverside, Developmental Psychology

 - Little, T. D., Bovaird, J. A., & Widaman, K. F. (2006).
 On the merits of orthogonalizing powered and product terms: Implications for modeling interactions among latent variables.
 Structural Equation Modeling, 13, 497-519.